wheatgreaser/wheatgreaser.github.io/learningdeeplearningthechronicle.md

 the way i like to understand feature extraction (it doesnt technically happen but what i like to think happens) is basically you extracts fearures like eyes, nose and the n you extract even general fearures till you have a face. (feature from a feature??)

-shit i wanna do: cnn from scratch, experiment with the different architectures(lenet, alexnet, resnet, etc)
+shit i wanna do: cnn from scratch, experiment with the different architectures(lenet, alexnet, resnet, etc).

+## 3.recursyvursy
+heres where things get gipptic(gpt). i dont like how chat gippity gets so attention. nlp is the future. i mean turing himself proposed imitation game to be the test for sentience which involves nlp.